 General: Stopper head, line stop fitting, completion plug, and blind flange shall be pressure rated at 150 PSI.
 All line stop equipment shall be suited for vacuum conditions.

 Stopple insertion head gaskets: Contractor must have, at their disposal numerous size stopple cups/gaskets in ¼” increments.
 Contractor will be required to bring a minimum of three (3) stopple cups/gaskets to the job site: One (1) will be of a size that is anticipated to fit the inside diameter of the pipe, the other two (2) will be ¼” larger and ¼” smaller than that size.
 Contractor must have the ability to obtain any size stopple cup/gasket within 24 hours of tapping the pipe.
+Contractor shall submit stopple head gasket material, size and etc for Owner/Engineer review and approval.
+Field modifications to the stopple gasket will be prohibited without detailed written explanation of proposed modification and approval of HRSD.

 After completion of fabrication, all fittings shall be coated both internally and externally with a heavy coat of corrosion resistant metal primer of fusion bonded epoxy coating per AWWA C-213.